ciarangreene84/fudb/README.md

 # FuDB (F.U.
 DataBase, pronounced 'Fuddbah!')

-This repo contains a series of SQL scripts aimed at better understanding and unknown database.
+This repo contains a series of SQL scripts aimed at better understanding an unknown database.

 ## Setup